SuperIlu/DosView/README.md

 # Known problems
 * error handling is a mess
-* code is badly documentes
+* code is badly documented
+* PIC is untested (I could not create an image)
+* some versions of DOSBox-X can't write TIFF images (known issue, SQLite3 has problems in these versions, too)
-* can be very slow on old machines
+* can be very slow on old machines (especially saving/dithering)
 * eats HUGE amounts of memory (we are talking >128MiB to encode a 2672x2004 JPEG2000)
 * if loading/saving fails you get no info why (if you are not running a debug build that is)
 * image conversion always needs a working display mode (Allegros fault)

 # Changelog
+### 1.3 / November 12th, 2023
+* added GIF
+* added PSD
+* added HDR
+* added PIC
+* added an UPX compressed EXE
+* enabled dithering
+* added 8bpp display mode
+* fixed another scaling error
+* fixed error when reading certain PNGs

 ### 1.2 / November 8th, 2023
 * added NetPBM formats
 * added Sun RAS format